Biden aides ‘tapped out’ as White House faces staff shake-up - NewsBreak

 The departure of White House Counsel Dana Remus, who is set to leave next month and be replaced by her top deputy Stuart Delery, was this week’s most major announcement.
 Remus oversaw the selection of Ketanji Brown Jackson to serve on the Supreme Court and the filling of a slew of federal judicial seats while she served in her role, which is considered one of the most challenging jobs in the West Wing.

 Her departure comes ahead of what is expected to be a GOP takeover of the closely-split House and Senate chambers after November’s midterm election.
-The White House counsel’s office would be in the spotlight to respond to requests expected by Republican lawmakers who would lead probes into the administration.Biden approval rating down to 39 percent in new poll
+The White House counsel’s office would be in the spotlight to respond to requests expected by Republican lawmakers who would lead probes into the administration.Biden approval falls to lowest of his presidency, poll finds

 Former Rep. Chris Carney (D-Pa.), a Biden ally and senior policy adviser at Nossaman LLP, argued that Remus’ departure offers good timing for the White House to prepare for such investigations.